We are excited to announce that we will be holding a monthly afternoon critique session.

 How It Works:

-- During the critique we’ll spend 30 minutes on each story–20 minutes in discussion among the audience; 10 minutes for the author to ask questions of the audience.
+- We’ll spend about 30 minutes on each story–20 minutes in discussion among the audience; 10 minutes for the author to ask questions of the audience.

 - Our goal is to support authors by providing constructive comments and questions about the work we are critiquing.
 Be honest, be respectful, have fun.